CyberBoyAyush/Ultimate-Python-Resources/README.md

 # Python-Resources
-Some of the best Python Resources and Services available out there.
+Best Python Resources You Can Use To Boost Your Python Learning ❤️.